 Both Dr. O’Brien and his wife Alice contributed generously to the community of Grande Prairie and were active in civic and volunteer affairs.
 He served on the school board and was president of the Alberta Medical Association.
 In 1940, he ran as an Independent for the Grande Prairie Constituency in the Alberta Provincial election.
 He defeated the Social Credit incumbent and served as an MLA for 4 years but declined to run in 1944.

-The O’Briens raised five children and were avid naturalists.
-O’Brien Provincial Park, on the bank of the Wapiti River, is named after them.
+The O’Briens raised five children: Hugh, Eric, Gurth, Herbert and Margaret.
+Both Gurth and Hugh followed thweir father into the medical field.
+The family were avid naturalists and O’Brien Provincial Park, on the bank of the Wapiti River, is named after them.
 Dr. O’Brien passed away in 1955.

-The records were deposited in Grande Prairie Regional Archives by Margaret (O’Brien) Bowes, grand-daughter of Dr. O’Brien, in 2003.
+The records were deposited in Grande Prairie Regional Archives by Margaret (O’Brien) Bowes, grand-daughter of Dr. O’Brien, in 2003 and 2011.

 Scope and Content